-Anthea grew up in Xiamen, Fujian and is currently a penultimate student in HKU majoring in economics and finance.
-She learned about effective altruism during her freshman year and decided to make the world a better place by adopting EA methodologies.
-After becoming a core team member of EAHK, Anthea has developed interests in global priorities research, international cooperation and Longtermism.
+Anthea grew up in Xiamen, Fujian, and is currently a penultimate student in HKU majoring in economics and finance.
+This summer, she will be joining J.P Morgan Chase as a summer analyst in the asset & wealth management department.
+She learned about Effective Altruism during her freshman year and decided to make the world a better place by adopting EA methodologies.
+After becoming a core team member of EAHK, Anthea has developed interests in extreme poverty, global priorities research, and international cooperation.
 For the year 2019-2020, she actively participated in organizing monthly meetups and the first EA fellowship in Asia.
-She expects to serve as one of the executive team members for the next batch and looks forward to interacting with more people who identify with EA principles.
+This year, she continues to serve as one of the organizers for EAHK and looks forward to interacting with more people who identify with EA principles.

-Yvonne is a rising junior at HKU, studying statistics and psychology.
+Yvonne is a penultimate year statistics and psychology student at HKU.
 Her interest lies at the intersection of data analysis and social science.
-After volunteering in Fiji and China, she started to reflect on the effectiveness of philanthropy.
-Influenced by EA principles, She is now diving deeper into data-driven policy making by studying how to make informed decisions that can effectively benefit society.
+She has participated in the EAHK fellowship as well as the EA Oxford Introduction Fellowship.
+Influenced by EA principles, She is now diving deeper into data-driven policymaking by studying how to make informed decisions that can effectively benefit society.
 She especially cares about mental health issues in low income and developmental settings.
-She was admitted to the 2020 Globalink research internship at Mcgill University, Canada and is working on a capstone project in the Data Policy Summer Scholar Program at the University of Chicago.
-She loves to spend her spare time exploring photography.
+She was admitted to the 2020 Globalink research internship at Mcgill University, studied short-term at the University of Chicago as well as the University of Pennsylvania.
+She loves to spend her spare time watching old movies, hiking and explore photography.

-Leonard is a third-year philosophy student at HKU.
+Leonard is a third-year student at HKU, majoring in philosophy.
+He also studied short-term at UC Berkeley, Peking University and Nanjing University.
+Leonard is currently working part-time as a researcher on cause prioritization for Charity Box, an EA-aligned charity evaluator in mainland China.
 He joined EAHK Fellowship and EA Oxford In-Depth Fellowship before becoming a member of EAHK executive team.
-He is keen about approaching EA-related questions from a philosophical perspective, and is interested in a range of such topics including meta-issues with EA, moral progress, animal welfare, and AI ethics/policy.
-He hopes to learn more and think deeper about EA in the future.
-Leonard studied short-term at UC Berkeley, Peking University, Nanjing University and Xi’an Jiaotong University, and will be an exchange student to University of Toronto in 2021.
-He is also a lover of classical music.
-He plays the piano himself and holds a licentiate diploma in piano performance from Trinity College London.
+He is keen about approaching EA-related questions from a philosophical perspective, and is interested in a range of such topics including meta-questions with EA, moral progress, animal welfare, and AI ethics/policy.
+He hopes to learn more and think deeper about EA in the future while being conscious of its limitations.

-Born and bred in Malaysia, Winky is a sophomore studying FinTech with a second major in Urban Governance at HKU.
-Winky learnt about EA from a community meetup in Hong Kong, and proceeded to join the inaugural EAHK Fellowship.
-Winky is open-minded to explore deeper into different EA concepts, but she is now mostly interested in AI safety, global poverty and development, and longtermism.
-She is keen to explore how we can embrace effective altruism and drive social impact in the FinTech landscape.
+Born and raised in Malaysia, Winky is a sophomore double majoring in FinTech and Urban Governance at HKU.
+Upon joining the inaugural EAHK Fellowship, Winky wishes to explore deeper into longermism and animal welfare, while being open-minded to different EA concepts.
+She is keen to explore FinTech as a force for good in climate-related issues and inclusive societies.
 Upon completing her freshman year, Winky joined Mellow - an award-winning FinTech startup as a summer intern, and co-founded HKU’s FinTech Student Association.
+Winky also co-founded the Global FinTech Network (GFTN) and is a host for the FinTech: Byte-Sized podcast series.
 In her spare time, Winky loves spending time outdoors and exploring nature.

 Jenny is a PhD student in political science at Columbia University and a former member of the EAHK executive team.
 Her main EA interests lie at the intersections of international relations, AI governance, and global catastrophic risks (GCRs).
 She is a summer fellow at the Future of Humanity Institute at Oxford University, where she conducts research on international cooperation against GCRs.
 Jenny was previously a Tianxia Fellow, an author of 80,000 Hours’ new China specialist guide, and a regular contributor to Intellisia Institute’s AI Insights Weekly report.
 She received her BA (first-class honors) at HKU and participated in exchange programs at the University of Chicago, Cambridge University, and Peking University.
 As an undergraduate, she was a Rhodes Scholarship finalist and winner of the Social Science Research Council’s (SSRC) 2019 Blog Post Contest.